 - Remembrance Wall

-My favorites were the below deck exhibits, as it gave me a feel for what everyday life on board of the ship must have been like during those long months at sea.
+My favorites were the below-deck exhibits, as they gave me a feel for what everyday life on board of the ship must have been like during those long months at sea.

 Best Time to Visit